AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 Florence's

-Swiss-owned so-called 'English' Cemetery has Orthodox as well
+Swiss-owned so-called 'English' Cemetery has Orthodox as

-the terraced path by them.
-He also identified these tombs for
+Dumitresch built the terraced path by them.
+He also

-me as Romanian.
-At the beginning of that path is that of
+identified these tombs for me as Romanian.
+At the beginning

-Theodore Parker, the Unitarian who preached eloquently against
+of that path is that of Theodore Parker, the Unitarian who

+preached eloquently against slavery.
+Frederick Douglass, the

+formerly illiterate ex-slave, came from America and visited

 slavery.
-Frederick Douglass, the formerly illiterate ex-slave,

-came from America and visited the tombs of Elizabeth Barrett

-heroine in Aurora Leigh, Marian Erle, is Roma.
+Elizabeth Barrett Browning's other heroine in Aurora Leigh, Marian Erle, is Roma.
+Also buried in our

-Also buried in our Cemetery are Frances Trollope (Sector B), who wrote the
+Cemetery are Frances Trollope (Sector B), who wrote the first

-of them to create her Uncle
+them to create her Uncle

 Tom's Cabin.
 The Roma in Romania were the slaves of

-the nobles and the monasteries from the Middle Ages until the
+the nobles and the monasteries from the Middle Ages until

-Tom's Cabin was translated into Romanian.
+the nineteenth century, when Uncle Tom's Cabin was translated into

 Our archives document these burials.
 Our library collects